fa-Developer/ProductQualityProject/README.md

 # ProductQualityProject
-this is ProductQualityProject refactoring kata in  CSharpCore using NUnit testing framework and the Abstract Factory Pattern. the ProductQualityProject is an application that allows the update of Quality and SellIn properties for all type of products of a company
+this is ProductQualityProject refactoring kata in  CSharpCore using NUnit testing framework and the Abstract Factory Pattern. the ProductQualityProject is an application that allows the update of Quality and SellIn properties for all type of products of a company.
 First an introduction to our system:

 	- All items have a SellIn value which denotes the number of days we have to sell the item